Hazard Mitigation Grant Program

 Applicants who are eligible to apply for Hazard Mitigation Grants are:

-Public agencies, including State and local governments; and
+Public agencies, including State and local governments

 Certain private non-profit organizations or institutions that provide essential services to the general public.